tomlogic/proc-GenericLauncher/README.md

 NVRAM file to display with the rest of the game description.
 When launching a given configuration, it makes use of the configuration's NVRAM file.

-This version of the launcher has not been tested on Windows.
-It should work after updating Loader.yaml to use Windows paths.

 Discussion of this project takes place in [this topic][1] on the PinballControllers Forum.